akhilnashaboina/Power-BI-Car-Sales-Dashboard-Visualizing-Sales-Trends-KPIs-for-Strategic-Decisions/README.md

 ### Project Highlights:
 ### Data Integration and Processing:

-* Utilized Excel for seamless data extraction, transformation, and loading (ETL), improving data accuracy and reducing processing time by 30%.
+* Utilized Excel for seamless data extraction, transformation, and loading (ETL).

 * Cleaned and prepared data using Power Query.